 This section may seem out of place, since this section doesn’t specify anything INSIDE an 18650 cell, but…a big reason I’m even writing this article is to preface the acceptable methods for a home battery pack builder to use, when using 18650 cells [in an upcoming article.
 Insert link here, when article is published].

 This pic below is a close-up from a Tesla electric car pack.
-The electrodes on the 18650 cells has a fuse-wire connecting each one to a thick nickel-plated copper buss.
+The electrodes on the 18650 cells has a fuse-wire connecting each one to a thick aluminum bus-plate.
 These wires are connected to the cell tip by using an ultrasonic bonding machine (high-speed vibrations), which cause no heat to penetrate even the upper layer of the cell, much less the electrolyte.

 Tesla vehicles are designed to draw “low amps” from each cell (to ensure long life, and provide long range), so…a surprisingly thin wire works fine as the connection to carry the current (in order to get high amps at the motor, they use thousands of them).
 The tiny diameter of the fuse-wire means that if the car is involved in a wreck and then one (or more) of the cells are shorted, any cell that is flowing high amps will get the fuse-wire hot enough that…the fuse melts very quickly.